Japanese Cooking Tools: 33 Essentials for Home Chefs

 1. Gyuto — the Japanese chef’s knife

 The gyuto is the workhorse.
 Its name translates literally to “cow blade.”
 Meiji-era smiths developed the form as Japan’s answer to the Western chef’s knife.
 Compared with a German chef’s knife, a gyuto is lighter, thinner, and harder.
-The steel sits at 60–62 HRC instead of 56–58.
+The steel sits at sixty to sixty-two HRC instead of fifty-six to fifty-eight.
 The edge stays sharp longer but rewards gentler treatment.
-For most home cooks, an 8-inch (210mm) gyuto is the right starting point.
-For a premium pick, the Nagomi Damascus Gyuto from JOC Goods is hand-forged in Japan and starts at $289.
+For most home cooks, an eight-inch gyuto is the right starting point.
+The Nagomi Damascus Gyuto from JOC Goods is hand-forged in Japan and curated by Nami Hirasawa Chen of Just One Cookbook.
+For an accessible entry, the Tojiro DP Damascus gyuto remains the most-recommended starter blade in serious cooking circles.

 2. Santoku — the three virtues

 Santoku means “three virtues,” referring to its competence with meat, fish, and vegetables.
 The blade is shorter than a gyuto, with a flatter profile and a rounded tip.
-The flatness rewards a straight up-and-down chopping motion.
-That suits the way many home cooks already work.
+The flatness rewards a straight up-and-down chopping motion, which suits the way many home cooks already work.
 A santoku is forgiving.
 If you have never used a Japanese knife before, this is often the first one to buy.
-The Nagomi Damascus Santoku from JOC Goods is the curated premium pick, starting at $277.
+The Yoshihiro kurouchi santoku is hand-forged in Japan with a blacksmith’s finish that develops a soft patina with use.
+The Nagomi Damascus Santoku from JOC Goods is the curated premium pick.

 3. Nakiri — the vegetable specialist

 The nakiri is a vegetable cleaver.
 It looks dramatic — rectangular, double-bevelled, completely flat — and it does one thing exceptionally well.
 Whole cabbages, daikon, lotus root, kabocha squash all yield to the nakiri’s straight edge.
 A curved blade fights the same vegetables.
 If you cook a lot of vegetables, the nakiri earns its drawer space quickly.
-A solid home-use nakiri sits in the $70 to $150 range.
+A solid home-use nakiri from Tojiro is the everyday workhorse.
+The JOC Goods knife collection includes hand-forged nakiri options for cooks ready for the next tier.

 4. Petty — the small precision blade

 The petty is the small utility knife in a Japanese kitchen, equivalent to a Western paring knife but slightly longer.
 It handles the work too small for a gyuto: trimming garnishes, shaping fruit, deveining shrimp, segmenting citrus.
-Most cooks find a 4-inch (120mm) or 6-inch (150mm) petty the right size.
-The Sakon Cloud Damascus Petty from JOC Goods is a premium hand-forged option at $223.
-For a budget version, a stainless petty from Tojiro starts around $50.
+Most cooks find a four-inch or six-inch petty the right size.
+The Sakon Cloud Damascus Petty from JOC Goods is a hand-forged premium option.
+For an everyday version, the Tojiro DP petty knife remains the consistent recommendation.

 5. Yanagiba — the slicer for sashimi

 The yanagiba is the long, thin, single-bevelled knife traditionally used for slicing sashimi.
 The single bevel allows for perfectly clean cuts that do not bruise delicate fish.
 Length matters: 240mm is the home-cook standard, 270mm or 300mm for ambitious sushi work.
 A right-handed yanagiba is the default; left-handed versions exist but cost more.
 Our guide to sushi and sashimi covers the cuts and cultural context.
-A solid yanagiba sashimi knife starts around $90 and rises sharply with the steel and craftsmanship.
+A reliable Yoshihiro yanagiba serves home cooks well, with hand-forged options at Hitohira for cooks ready to invest in their first single-bevel blade.

 6. Deba — the heavyweight for fish

 The deba is the heavy, single-bevelled fish knife built for breaking down whole fish.
 It handles the hard work other knives cannot — cutting through the spine, removing the head, separating the collar.
 The blade is thick at the spine and tapers to a sharp edge.
 A 165mm or 180mm deba is the standard for home cooks who buy whole fish.
-A reliable deba fish knife starts at $80.
+A reliable Yoshihiro deba handles the role.

 Knife Care